 The Principal or designees shall provide age-appropriate instruction regarding safe and appropriate behavior on social networking sites, chat rooms, and other Internet services.
 Such instruction shall include, but not be limited to, maintaining the student’s online reputation and ensuring their personal safety by keeping their personal information private, the dangers of posting personal information online, misrepresentation by online predators, how to report inappropriate or offensive content or threats, behaviors that constitute cyberbullying, and how to respond when subjected to cyberbullying.
 Students are expected to follow safe practices when using Charter School technology.

+LALPA advises students:

+To never share passwords, personal data, or private photos online.

+To think about what they are doing carefully before posting and by emphasizing that comments cannot be retracted once they are posted.

+That personal information revealed on social media can be shared with anyone including parents, teachers, administrators, and potential employers.
+Students should never reveal information that would make them uncomfortable if the world had access to it.

+To consider how it would feel receiving such comments before making comments about others online.

 Students shall not use the Internet to perform any illegal act or to help others perform illegal acts.
 Illegal acts include, but are not limited to, any activities in violation of local, state, and federal law and/or accessing information designed to further criminal or dangerous activities.
 Such information includes, but is not limited to, information that if acted upon could cause damage, present a danger, or cause disruption to the Charter School, other students, or the community.
 Damaging, debilitating or disabling computers, computer networks or systems through the intentional or overuse of electronic distribution or the spreading of computer viruses or other harmful programs shall be prohibited.
 Any unauthorized online access to other computers by means of hacking into other computers, downloading hacker tools such as port scanners and password crackers designed to evade restrictions shall also be strictly prohibited.

 Student use of Charter School computers to access social networking sites is not prohibited, but access is limited to educational purposes only.
 To the extent possible, the Principal or designee shall block access to such sites on Charter School computers with Internet access.
 The Principal or designee shall oversee the maintenance of the Charter School’s technological resources and may establish guidelines and limits on their use.